FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 no need for the device to obtain limited network access, as all of the provisioning is done inside of the EAP-NOOB protocol.

-TEAP {{RFC7170}} provides for provisioning via an unauthenticated TLS tunnel.
+Tunnel Extensible Authentication Protocol (TEAP) {{RFC7170}} provides for provisioning via an unauthenticated TLS tunnel.
 That document provides for a server unauthenticated provisioning mode, but the inner TLS exchange requires that both end authenticate each other.
 There are ways to provision a certificate,